Here’s a free preview of my latest book.

 He sold his quarter of a million dollar new house, quit his job, and followed me back home.
 It seems his job of constant manipulating and managing people had gone to his head.

 He wanted control.
 He fought me daily for it.
-He knew I was tough, he knew I was mean, he knew I was a Godwin.
+He knew I was tough, he knew I was a little mean, he knew I was a Godwin.
 He’d just let himself forget it.

 Fighting is something I can do.

 Writing took me from uncertainty to certainty.
-I wrote my first book and could see it.
+I wrote my first book “Telling Hands” and could see it.
 I could see the things I hadn’t seen before.
 When you’re honest in your writing, the truth will unravel itself as you go like a ball of yarn.
 If you read that book carefully, you will the see the hints I dropped about the state of our marriage.
 He insisted that I let him read the book as I wrote it, so I hid them.
 He didn’t even know.

 Bentley, when I confronted him about the issue, publicly thanked me for being the backbone of America, then privately pulled me over to the side and patted my head and made empty promises to pacify me.
 Just like a politician.

 When I was in the fifth grade at Henagar, in Mr. Stewart’s class, I thought I wanted to be the first woman president.
 After studying Lucy Stone, the out-spoken advocate for women’s rights and suffragist, to write my first book report for Mr. Stewart, I had some hopes for being able to make a difference in my lifetime.